 You can make it with only feta if you like, but feta is always salty, so if you want your tyropita not to be salty, you can mix in some anthotyro, which has no salt at all and bring it up to your personal preference.

 If you are serving it as part of a buffet, you can get at least 24 pieces.
 Served as a main dish with salad you can get 8 – 10 pieces.

 If you think it’s too much for you, just fold in aluminum foil and deep freeze whatever is leftover.
 Thaw and reheat and it is just as good as the freshly baked one!

-Greek tyropita, recipe by Ivy
+Tyropita with Phyllo Horiatiko, recipe by Ivy